katariaraghav/CSCI401A-/DemonstrationTestCases/README.md

 Input.txt contains a working test case.
 Deadlock.txt is a sample deadlock case.
+TestLarge.txt contains a large size test case.
+Big.txt is outdated but is still important; it helps create additional test cases.

 Description of input (sample is deadlock.txt):